spcask/10kbclub/README.md

 The following guidelines are followed in the commits made manually:

- 1. No changes to [`index.html`] should be present in a manual commit.
-    This file is updated and pushed to [10kbclub.com][website] automatically during automated builds.

- 2. The following command should pass without errors:
+ 1. The following command should pass without errors:

     ```sh
     make render
     ```

- 3. Commit messages are written as per the guidelines in this document:
+ 2. Commit messages are written as per the guidelines in this document:
     [Writing Good Commit Messages][commit-conventions].

-[`js/urls.json`]: js/urls.json
-[`index.html`]: index.html
 [commit-conventions]: https://github.com/erlang/otp/wiki/Writing-good-commit-messages